processing/processing-pi-website/content/tutorial/project-synth/index.md

 The concepts introduced throughout this project are:

-- Accessing General Purpose Input/Output pins of Raspberry Pi using official Processing GPIO library
 - Circuit diagrams
 - Breadboard prototypes
+- Accessing General Purpose Input/Output pins of Raspberry Pi using official Processing GPIO library
-- Enabling interactivity with the physical world using low number of additional parts
+- Enabling interactivity by using hardware interfaces such as I<sup>2</sup>C
-- Analog to digital conversion
+- Overview of Analog to Digital conversion (ADC)

-## Project Materials:

-- Raspberry Pi 2, 3, 3B+ or Pi Zero
-- TV or any HDMI screen / monitor
-- 10 push buttons
-- Breadboard
-- Wires
-- Potentiometers
-- Resistors
-- ADS1115 Analog-to-digital (ADC) chip

 ## Getting started